Bernard de Bailliu: Life

 Bernard de Bailliu was born in Antwerp as the oldest son of the engraver Pieter de Bailliu and Elisabeth van Engelen.
 He was the brother of the engravers Pieter II (or Peeter-Frans) and Jan Baptist.

 He trained and worked in the workshop of his father for several years.
 He became a member of the Antwerp Guild of Saint Luke in 1662.

 He travelled in 1668 to Rome.
 Here he joined the Bentvueghels, an association of mainly Dutch and Flemish artists working in Rome.
 It was customary for the Bentvueghels to adopt an appealing nickname, the so-called 'bent name'.
 He was given the bent name Hemel, meaning 'heaven'.

 Although he last appears in records in Rome in 1671, he must still have been a resident in 1684 as he created a Portrait of Pietro Cardinal Basadonna after Godfrey Kneller in Rome in that year.

 It is not clear where he died, Rome or Antwerp.
-The time of his death is placed between 1684-1704.
+The time of his death is placed between 1684 and 1704.